esheldon/mdet-lsst-sim/README.md

 # mcal-lsst-sim
-Run metacalibration on the lsst simulations
+Run metacalibration with detection on the lsst simulations